 Your first thought might be: “I already have all my logs landing in a LAW.
 Why not just export them from there to a storage account?”

-The limitations are significant.
+The limitations, however, are significant.
 Custom log tables created via the legacy HTTP Data Collector API can’t be exported (though newer tables created via data collection rules can).
-And there’s a substantial list of unsupported tables that also can’t be exported - including AzureDiagnostics, which is one of the most commonly used tables in any Azure environment.
+More importantly, there’s a substantial list of unsupported tables - including AzureDiagnostics, one of the most commonly used tables in any Azure environment.
 A huge number of resource types write their logs to AzureDiagnostics.
 If you can’t export that table, you can’t export a large chunk of the data you actually need to retain.

 There’s another angle here too.
-Even if data export did support all the tables you need, the approach assumes you’re ingesting everything into a LAW first.
+Even if data export supported all the tables you need, the approach assumes you’re ingesting everything into a LAW first.
 But some log types - VNet flow logs, SQL audit logs - are so voluminous that ingesting them into a LAW just to export them again makes no economic sense.
-You might want those logs retained in a storage account for compliance (they’re worth having for a rainy day), but you’d never pay LAW ingestion costs for data you don’t plan to query day-to-day.
+You might want those logs retained in a storage account for compliance, but you’d never pay LAW ingestion costs for data you don’t plan to query day-to-day.
 For these, you need a direct-to-storage path regardless.

-So the feature that looks purpose-built for this workflow is, for many organisations, unusable for its most obvious use case.
-And even when it does work, it only covers the subset of logs you were already paying to ingest.
-Back to the drawing board.
+So the feature that looks purpose-built for this workflow can’t handle many of the most common log tables, and even when it does work, it only covers the subset of logs you were already paying to ingest.

 The Fallback: Dual Diagnostic Settings